Crime in Cuba: Penal codes

+19th century and early 20th century

-In criminal matters, the Penal Code has been in force in Cuba since 1879.
+The Penal Code has been in force in Cuba since 1879.
 The Law of Criminal Procedure has been in force since 1889.

 In 1900 correctional courts were created for minor offenses and crimes; such cases previously went to various Audiencias for consideration.
 Penalties included corporal and correctional.
 The use of the death penalty at the time was described as:

 The penalty of death is executed by means of the instrument known as the "garrote."
 The execution takes place upon a board platform within the walls of the jail, in the day time, within twenty-four hours after notice of the sentence is given; it is held privately and in the presence of those persons who are required to be present and those who are authorized to witness it by the president of the court.
 The body of the felon remains exposed upon the gallows for four hours, and is then handed over to his relatives for burial, if they request it, and the burial must take place without any pomp.
 The death penalty will not be executed upon a woman who is pregnant, and she will not be notified of her sentence until forty days have elapsed after her delivery.

 In 1889 the military governor of Cuba revoked some of the provisions of the Penal Code of Spain which had applied to Cuba.
 Some of the changes included that anyone who promoted or took part in any game of chance, except purely for recreation or pastime, should be subject to a fine; and that anyone who bribed a public officer with gifts, presents, offerings, or promises should receive the same punishment as the officer bribed, except for the deprivation of office.

-20th century

 In 1926 Fernando Ortiz led a legal commission to replace the penal code from the era of Spanish regime.
 Modeled after Cesare Lombroso's work, Ortiz's had a nationalistic mission in which he developed a "scientific crusade against crime", emphasizing social rehabilitation instead of state retribution.

-The country underwent radical change in the structure of its criminal law after 1959.
-Many common crimes were reclassified as political crimes.
-The death penalty was reinstated, and a new criminal offense, illicit enrichment, was created.
-The age of criminal responsibility was placed at sixteen years.
-In 1979 a new criminal code replaced the one created in 1936 (the 1936 Social Defense Code).
-It addressed several areas of crime, such as crime against: state security, administration of justice, public safety, public order, national economy, cultural patrimony, public trust, another person's life and health, individual rights, worker's rights, personal and family relations, minors and youth, and honor.
+Current Penal Code

+Today, Cuba's legal system is based on socialist principles, and the penal code reflects the country's unique political and social context.